 The audit and finance committee is responsible for, among other things, retaining and overseeing our independent auditors; assisting the Board in its oversight of the integrity of our financial statements, the qualifications, independence and performance of our independent auditors and our compliance with legal and regulatory requirements; reviewing and approving the plan and scope of the internal and external audit; pre-approving any audit and non-audit services provided by our independent auditors; and approving fees to be paid to our internal audit service providers.
-Additionally, the audit and finance committee is responsible for reviewing with the Chief Executive Officer and Chief Financial Officer and independent auditors the adequacy and effectiveness of our internal controls, preparing the audit committee report to be filed with the SEC and reviewing and assessing annually the audit and finance committee.
-The Board has determined that Mr. Renken and Mr. Rudkin qualify as "audit committee financial experts," as defined by the SEC.
-The audit and finance committee met four times during fiscal year 2014.
+Additionally, the audit and finance committee is responsible for reviewing with the Chief Executive Officer and Chief Financial Officer and independent auditors the adequacy and effectiveness of our internal controls, preparing the audit committee report to be filed with the SEC and reviewing and assessing annually the audit and finance committee's performance and the adequacy of its charter.
+Messrs.
+Blanchard, Rudkin and Sawyer serve on our audit and finance committee.
+The Board has determined that Mr. Rudkin qualifies as an "audit committee financial expert," as defined by the SEC.
+The audit and finance committee met four times during fiscal year 2015.